wso2/docs-is/en/docs/administer/using-asymmetric-encryption.md

     replacing the certificates in the keystore.
 See [Adding CA-signed certificates](../../administer/creating-new-keystores#adding-ca-signed-certificates-to-keystores) to keystores for instructions.

 !!! info

     -   For information on creating new keystores with the required certificates, see [Creating New Keystores](../../administer/creating-new-keystores).

-    -   For information on how to update configuration files in WSO2 Identity Server with keystore information, see [Configuring Keystores in WSO2 Products](../../administer/configuring-keystores-in-wso2-products).
+    -   For information on how to update configuration files in WSO2 Identity Server with keystore information, see [Configuring Keystores](../../administer/configuring-keystores-in-wso2-products).